mradcliffe/grunt-crawl/README.md

 The fragment prefix to use for fragment routing. `!` will look for routes similar to `#!/`.
 See below for more details.

 #### options.readySelector
-Type: `String`
+Type: `Boolean`|`String`
-Default value: `.main-wrapper`
+Default value: `false`

-The selector to search for `data-status` attribute on each web page.
+An optional argument to specify a selector to search for `data-status` attribute on each web page.
 The `data-status` attribute should be set to `"ready"`.
-This option is required although for static pages you can set the attribute manually to ready.

 #### options.depth
 Type: `Integer`
 Default value: `4`

 The depth limit for the web crawler.
-Anything greater than 5 may exceed the current interval setting in the task.
+Anything greater than 5 may exceed the default waitDelay option.

 #### options.viewportWidth
 Type: `Integer`